rizer001/MC-Plugin/README.md

 **1.** Download the .jar file of the plugin.<br>
 **2.** Put the .jar file into the plugins folder.<br>
 **3.** Restart the server.
 After the plugin has loaded, restart the server again to correctly load the data pack.<br>
+# Updating
+**1.** Delete automatically created datapack and it will be updates and re-created by plugin.
 # Requirements
 **1.** Java 21+<br>
 **2.** Paper/Purpur core and its forks.
 Do not use Spigot/Bukkit core!<br>